Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-for-Windows-ARM64.md

+# Current Limitition
+1. CEF (current version 88) hardware acceleration does not work.
+Uncheck "Settings" -> "Advanced" -> "Sources" -> "Enable Browser Source Hardware Acceleration" to use software rendering.
+2. RealSense is not included.
+I have little confidence that something intel will work on ARM platform.
+3. Virtual Camera is not included.
+4. Video Source is not available, yet.
+5. `Speex` audio codec is not included, yet.
+6. There is no installer available, yet.

+Windows ARM64 binary build can be found here: https://github.com/tommyvct/obs-studio/releases

-# Prereq
+# Prerequisites
+- ARM64 fork of `obs-studio`: https://github.com/tommyvct/obs-studio/
 - VS2019 with arm64 C++ toolchain, ATL, and Spectre mitigation (optional).
-- MSYS2 with `make`, `diffutils`, and `yasm` installed.
-- A Unix environment, either MSYS2, WSL or a real Linux with `mingw64-binutils` installed.
-- Perl
-- Ruby
 - CMake
     I used CMake GUI.
 A window to choose the generator and the platform to use will appear before the configure begins.
     Choose `Visual Studio 16 2019` as the generator, and ARM64 as the platform.
     This applies to everything using CMake in this guide.

+The following prerequisites are for building dependencies:

+- MSYS2 with `make`, `diffutils`, and `yasm` installed.
+- A Unix environment, either MSYS2, WSL or a real Linux with `mingw64-binutils` installed.
+- Perl
+- Ruby
 - The [patch](https://github.com/RytoEX/obs-deps/tree/build-windows-deps)
 - Cross MSYS2 bash
 	1. Edit c:/msys64/msys2_shell.cmd and remove `rem` from the line `rem MSYS2_PATH_TYPE=inherit`